“Love this podcast! Best one out there for high-level industry trends and advice. Recommended!”

 JOHN: I would say that we have a set of devs on our prototyping builds.
 We hand-select one or two developers inside of that client’s company.
 By the end of the twelve weeks, by prototyping alongside of us, they know a lot.
 They could start experimenting.

-Whom we have to spend the most time on, my friend, are business leaders because, actually, this technology has the biggest impact on an economics government industry agreement that it's really business facing.
+Who we have to spend the most time on, my friend, are business leaders because, actually, this technology has the biggest impact on an economics government industry agreement that it's really business facing.

-So if you're an executive being told, “Oh, you need blockchain developers,” actually, the first thing you should do is go learn about blockchain.
+If you're an executive being told, “Oh, you need blockchain developers,” actually, the first thing you should do is go learn about blockchain.

 DAVID: Why do I need blockchain at all?